Aberdeen City Council: Composition

 The next election is due in 2027.

+Effective April 2, 2026, Desmond Buchanan, Councillor for the George Street/Harbour ward resigned.
+The Returning Officer announced the By-Election will take place on Thursday, June 25th 2026.

 Premises

 Marischal College: Council's main offices.

 Council meetings are held at Aberdeen Town House on Broad Street, which was built in 1874 and substantially extended in 1975, including a new council chamber.
 The council's main offices are now in the neighbouring Marischal College.
 The council moved into the renovated former college building in 2011.

 Council structure

 Before May 2007, councillors represented 43 single-member wards election on a first-past-the-post basis.

 On 3 May 2007, the single transferable vote system was used for the first time and multi-member wards were introduced, each ward electing three or four councillors.
 The Local Government Boundary Commission for Scotland completed its final recommendations for new wards for all the council areas of Scotland.

 Aberdeen is divided into 13 multi-member wards, electing a total of 45 councillors.
 This system was introduced as a result of the Local Governance (Scotland) Act 2004, and is designed to produce a form of proportional representation.